 SmartRecruiters vs Lever: ATS Platforms Compared (2026)

-The SmartRecruiters ATS is a SAP-owned enterprise talent acquisition suite, while the Lever ATS is an independent mid-market applicant tracking system run by Employ Inc. The two platforms target different buyers at different price points: SmartRecruiters pricing lands at a median negotiated contract of $33,507/yr versus Lever’s $16,134/yr (Vendr, 2026).
+The SmartRecruiters ATS is a SAP-owned enterprise talent acquisition suite, while the Lever ATS is an independent mid-market applicant tracking system run by Employ Inc. Different buyers at different price points define the two platforms: SmartRecruiters pricing lands at a negotiated contract of $33,507/yr versus Lever’s $16,134/yr (Vendr, 2026).
 For recruiters picking between them in 2026, the SmartRecruiters vs Lever decision comes down to company size, integration depth, AI breadth, and whether your hiring stack is already tied to SAP.

 This ATS comparison stacks Pin, SmartRecruiters, and Lever against each other on pricing, features, AI capabilities, ownership, and fit.
 Pin is not an ATS.
 It sits one layer upstream as the AI sourcing and outreach platform that fills the pipeline before candidates ever reach your tracker, which matters because neither SmartRecruiters nor Lever generates outbound pipeline natively.
 You’ll get the specific data points needed to pick the right ATS in 2026, plus the context on where each platform quietly leaves gaps.